FAQs

 I have not received my link to the online enrolment portal, what should I do?

-Check your junk/spam folder for any messages from @stanmore.ac.uk.
+The Enrolment link will be live from August.
+Please check your junk/spam folder for any messages from @stanmore.ac.uk.
 If you still do not have an email then please contact us with your full name, date of birth, email, and phone number.
 We will check your application is correct and resend the link out to you.

 -